 If the infrastructure is determined to be trunk infrastructure but the development it is required to service is not consistent with the LGIP planning assumptions and/or is located outside the PIA, Council must consider whether the infrastructure imposes an extra infrastructure cost on Council.
-Guidance on how an extra trunk infrastructure cost is determined is provided in Appendix 1 the AICP.
+Guidance on how an extra trunk infrastructure cost is determined is provided in Appendix 1 the ICAP.

 Outcome Decision It is determined that the trunk infrastructure is an extra trunk infrastructure cost to Council.
-Council may impose an extra payment condition for the cost of the extra trunk infrastructure cost - refer Appendix 1 of the AICP.
+Council may impose an extra payment condition for the cost of the extra trunk infrastructure cost - refer Appendix 1 of the ICAP .
 Approval must be sought from the Manager Strategic Planning prior to imposing an extra payment condition requiring the payment of extra trunk infrastructure costs.
 It is determined that the trunk infrastructure is not an extra trunk infrastructure cost to Council.
 Where trunk infrastructure associated with a development that is inconsistent with LGIP planning assumptions does not result in extra trunk infrastructure costs, Council cannot use the extra payment or necessary trunk infrastructure conditioning powers to require the developer to provide the infrastructure.
 Accordingly, it must provide the extra trunk infrastructure through its internal processes.
-If Council prefers that the applicant provide the extra trunk infrastructure, it must enter into an infrastructure agreement with the applicant to achieve this on agreed terms.
+If Council prefers that the applicant provide the extra trunk infrastructure, it must enter into an infrastructure If Council prefers that the applicant provide the e